Zimmerman hits tiebreaking 3-run homer as Nats beat Orioles

 Baltimore (17-28) dropped its fifth straight and lost for the 11th time in 13 games.
 The Orioles led 5-0 after an inning and 6-1 after 2 1/2 frames.

-Zimmerman, already the franchise leader in many offensive categories, scored his 948th run in the sixth inning, making him the leader in runs scored.
+Zimmerman, already the franchise leader in many offensive categories, scored his 948th run in the sixth inning, making him the leader in runs scored at age 36.

+When the milestone was noted on the scoreboard, Zimmerman received a long ovation.

+“You get those moments because you’re old,” Zimmerman said.
+“You’ve got to play for a long time.
+I’m just lucky enough to do it in one place.
+Not many guys get the opportunity I’ve had.
+I think everyone knows how I feel about this DC area and the fan base and how special it is.
+To be able to do things like that and share it with the fan base is always great.

 In his 907th career game, Josh Harrison started for the first time in center field for the Nationals and hit his first career grand-slam in the third.